vivgui/vivgui/README.md

 I've been learning to code for 10 years now, time flies!
 My first language was Javascript and I feel in love with it right away, even today I feel very comfortable with it.
 I'm currently learning Laravel to become a full-stack developer.
 My goal is to be able to develop all the pieces of a SaaS by myself.

 ⭐ After freelancing for the last 5 years I'm ready for a change and I'm now looking for a full-time job.
 I'm mainly a Vue girl but can also work with React, and have some experience with Laravel.
-I'm also a huge Tailwind CSS fan (so much that I run the [Tailwind Weekly](http://tailwindweekly.com/) and love to work with it too.
+I'm also a huge Tailwind CSS fan (so much that I run [Tailwind Weekly](http://tailwindweekly.com/)) and love working with it too.

 If you or anybody you know is looking for a seasoned frontend developer who is also eager to learn backend then let's chat 😁